Kemeny's constant minimization for reversible Markov chains via structure-preserving perturbations: Numerical examples

 \section{Numerical examples}

-The code to replicate the experiments is available on the \texttt{GitHub} repository~\href{https://github.com/Cirdans-Home/optimize-kemeny}{Cirdans-Home/optimize-kemeny}.
-The implementation of the Riemannian optimizer relies on the Matlab package \texttt{manopt}~\cite{manopt}, and it includes an implementation of the first order geometry for the manifolds $\mathcal{M}_{\boldsymbol{\pi}}$ in \eqref{eq:manifold_sparse_reversible} and $\mathcal{M}_{P,\boldsymbol{\pi}}$ in \eqref{eq:manifold_fixed_P}.
-The constrained version of the optimizer relies on the \texttt{fmincon} Matlab function~\cite{MR1724768}, for constrained optimization problems.
+The implementation of the Riemannian optimizer relies on \texttt{Manopt}~\cite{manopt} (v.8.0), and it includes an implementation of the first order geometry for the manifolds $\mathcal{M}_{\boldsymbol{\pi}}$ in \eqref{eq:manifold_sparse_reversible} and $\mathcal{M}_{P,\boldsymbol{\pi}}$ in \eqref{eq:manifold_fixed_P}.
+The constrained version of the optimizer relies on the \texttt{fmincon} MATLAB function~\cite{MR1724768}. {The semidefinite programming approach discussed for comparison in Section~\ref{sec:semidefinite_approach} is implemented using the CVX library~\cite{cvx,gb08}.} The code to replicate the experiments is available on the GitHub repository \url{https://www.github.com/Cirdans-Home/optimize-kemeny}.
 Numerical experiments have been run on MATLAB R2022b, on a laptop with 16 GB of RAM and an Intel Core i7-10750H CPU (2.59 GHz).
-For the Riemannian optimizers, we rely on the implementation in Manopt, release 8.0.